 She also led human capital management as an executive for Accenture in its work for the National Geospatial-Intelligence Agency and supported operational business processes for other intelligence community organizations in the areas of customer relationship management, call center practices, and other 21st Century information technology systems.

 Allison is a 1980 graduate of the U.S. Air Force Academy, the first class to include women.
 She holds a bachelor’s degree in behavioral science and a master’s degree in national security strategy, and was recently accepted into the Wesley Theological Seminary Masters of Divinity Program in Washington, DC.
-She serves as a board member on the Military Officers Association of America, Air Force Museum Foundation, Got Your 6 Advisory Board and Operation Finally Home Advisory Board.
+She serves as a board member on the Military Officers Association of America, Air Force Museum Foundation and Operation Finally Home Advisory Board.
 She routinely presents at the Harvard Kennedy School of Government Senior Executive Fellows program on leadership in the federal government.

 Read Allison’s statement, “Why I Support the GTMRx Institute.”